Spartan2909/sanitise/README.md

 The first argument to `sanitise!` must be either a string literal or a macro call that expands to a string literal.
 The second argument must be an expression that resolves to a string in CSV format.
 In the above example, `sanitise_config.yaml` must be next to `main.rs`, and `data.csv` must be in the working directory at runtime.

+## Features

+- `benchmark`: Print the time taken to complete various stages of the process.
+Disables `no_std` support.
+You probably don't want this.

 # Configuration Specification

 ## Root Fields